If you know how to clean a menstrual cup (properly), you’ll be able to re-use it for many years.

 - Oil based soaps

-Do I Sterilize Menstrual Cup After Emptying It?
+Do I Sterilize a Menstrual Cup After Emptying It?

-No. washing the menstrual cup with soap and warm water will suffice until your period is over.
+No. washing the menstrual cup with intimate hygiene soap and warm water will suffice until your period is over.
 However, the recommended timeline for sterilization is one week of continued use.

 Can I Buy a Sterilization Cup for my Menstrual Cup, Mine Does Not Have One?